HACKER SAFE certified sites prevent over 99.9% of hacker crime.

 Sometimes dogs will chronic kidney failure will have high blood pressure that may be first seen at a vet check.
 In addition most vets will also do a urine analysis on older dogs that may also provide the necessary information for a correct diagnosis.
 If you are concerned about how much your older dog drinks or urinates be sure to talk to your vet as these symptoms can also indicate diabetes, which can in turn affect the dog's kidney function.

 Dogs with chronic kidney failure may need intravenous fluids to stabilize their body fluids.
-In addition diets that are have controlled and lower levels of protein as well as the addition of vitamin supplements containing B-complex and C are often prescribed to help the body in replenishing the nutrients the kidney is not balancing properly.
+In addition diets that are controlled and have lower levels of protein as well as the addition of vitamin supplements containing B-complex and C are often prescribed to help the body in replenishing the nutrients the kidney is not balancing properly.
 Calcium and phosphorous levels should also be monitored.
-Omega-3 fatty oils and Vitamin E can be used as antioxidants to reduce the inflammation and infection in the kidneys to increase natural kidney functioning.
+Omega-3 fatty oils and Vitamin E can be used as antioxidants to reduce the inflammation and infection in the kidneys to increase natural kidney functions.
 Low sodium diets and removal of any type of sodium in treats or snacks is absolutely essential.

 Chronic kidney failure is not automatically a life threatening condition, especially if the dog is started on a specialized diet and supplement program as early as possible.
-The biggest concern is that another health issues, infection or environmental condition may trigger the senior dog with chronic kidney failure into acute kidney failure.
+The biggest concern is that other health issues, infection or environmental conditions may trigger the senior dog with chronic kidney failure into acute kidney failure.
 Typically senior dogs with chronic kidney failure should see the vet more than just once a year with visits every three to four months typically being recommended.
 In addition the owner should immediately make an appointment if any changes in drinking, eating or urinating are noted in the dog between visits.

-Always provide dogs and puppies with as much fresh, clean water as they want as dehydrated dogs and puppies are at greatest risks for early kidney function shut down.
+Always provide dogs and puppies with as much fresh, clean water as they want as dehydrated dogs and puppies are at the greatest risks for early kidney function shut down.

 Other articles under "Common Health Conditions in Dogs"